Sunday, February 26, 2006

 To Serve:

 Place everything in bowls, each with its own serving utensil.
-Everyone takes a plate and is allowed to prepare and organize his/her plate as he/she deems appropriate.
+Everyone takes a plate and is allowed to prepare and organize his/her/their plate as he/she/they deems appropriate.
 Some parental supervision is needed to ensure that there is at least some chips-meat-cheese balance, although creativity and food exploration is encouraged.
 This is a great dish as it has lots of colors, textures, and flavors.
-Use tortilla chips to scoop everything up and dig in!
+Use tortilla chips to scoop everything up and dig in - forks are optional!

 Buon appetito!